QualyaIO/obtuse.VCV/README.md

 # Dev

-Using git submodule to get source from botania dsp (itself using git LFS).
+Using git submodule to get source from obtuse DSP (itself using git LFS).
 Don't forget to clone recursive or init submodule afterwards.

-Here we use more vult code to wrap botania for VCV, through `processor_*.vult`.
+Here we use more vult code to wrap obtuse for VCV, through `processor_*.vult`.

-Check original template for more details about programming https://github.com/vult-dsp/RackPlayground
+Check original template for more details about programming: https://github.com/vult-dsp/RackPlayground

 There are prototype (and often buggy) versions of some modules (see `proto_*.vult`), to be used with [VCV Prototype](https://github.com/VCVRack/VCV-Prototype).

 # TODO

-- switch back to monophonic synth when polyphony cable is 1? (would need some change in botania DSP)
+- switch back to monophonic synth when polyphony cable is 1? (would need some change in the DSP)
 - setting highest delay on effect, depending on the sample rate, will fail due to overflow with fixed float.
 Clamp beforehand.
 - chord: select a fix shift
 - chord: knob for root note